 In block 3, students in AH231 will bring the history of art to life in a project that combines a class on the art, architecture, and sculpture of the 17th century in Europe with cutting-edge contemporary art.

-Associate Professor; Crown Faculty Center Director Rebecca Tucker email
+Associate Professor, Director of Crown Faculty Center Rebecca Tucker email

 This class examines the innovative art and architecture made for the major courts of 17th-century Europe.
 In this century of remarkably varied artistic production, paradoxes abounded.
 Illusion competed with classicism; seriousness of purpose gave way to painted jokes; and artistic identity clashed with political authority.
 More than ever before, artists explored the dramatic and expressive possibilities of art in this turbulent period.
 Like today’s artists, Baroque masters struggled to identify and convey a heightened awareness of the complex relationship of an individual to a multivalent reality that resists concrete definition.